XioNYC/StarRaiders/README.md

 How
 ---
  1. Look at the text files in the master branch.
 Each one corresponds to a page of the source code that has been typed in.<br />These pages are _done_: don't re-do them.
- 2. Look at the text files in the work-in-progress branch.
-Each one corresponds to a page of the source code that is being typed in.<br />These pages are being done by others: don't re-do them.
+ 2. Look at the text files in the work-in-progress subdirectory.
+Each one corresponds to a page of the source code that is being typed in.<br />These pages are _being done_ by others: don't re-do them.
  3. Find out what page is next to be typed in.
-Create a corresponding file in the work-in-progress branch.<br />This will indicate to others that *you* are typing in the page.
+Create a corresponding file in the work-in-progress subdirectory.<br />This will indicate to others that *you* are typing in the page.
 They, in turn, won't re-do your work.
  4. Head over to the [source code](https://archive.org/details/AtariStarRaidersSourceCode), and start typing.<br />Like I said, it's so simple even a politician can do it.

 That said, there is one thing which disqualifies your typical politican: you must be *faithful* and *true*.
 This project isn't about revisionism, improving existing code, or inflating your ego: it's about preserving existing, historic, and significant code - warts and all.
 Your task (should you choose to accept it) is to type into a file what a printer printed on a piece of paper.
 No embellishments, no commentaries, no improvements, no explanations: just the facs (facsimilie, that is).